CBHE-Recommended College Preparatory

 For each high school core content area, descriptions follow that provide illustrations of coursework acceptable and unacceptable for the high school core curriculum.

-- Mathematics coursework (3 units) emphasizes college preparatory algebra and other content of comparable or greater rigor.
-Students who complete algebra prior to the freshman year would be expected to complete 3 additional units in grades 9-12.
+Mathematics coursework (4 units) emphasizes college preparatory algebra and other content of comparable or greater rigor.
+Students who complete algebra prior to the freshman year would be expected to complete four additional units in grades 9-12.

 - Fine arts coursework (1 unit) emphasizes visual arts, instrumental or vocal music, dance, theater, or other content of comparable or greater rigor.
 Critical analysis, theory, or "appreciation" courses may be included.

-- Coursework not acceptable for the high school core curriculum emphasizes speech, debate, or broadcast media.
+- Coursework not acceptable emphasizes speech, debate, or broadcast media.